Resident Evil Requiem: How Golden Spiders Work in LMDF

 How the Aurora Spinners enhancer changes the math

-If you are deciding where to spend CP, this enhancer is stronger than it first sounds because it improves a repeatable system rather than a one-time rescue tool.
-Any mechanic that appears across many rooms becomes more valuable than its tooltip suggests.
+If you are deciding where to spend CP, this enhancer is stronger than its tooltip suggests because it improves a repeatable system rather than a one-time rescue tool.
+Anything that appears across many rooms compounds.

 Advertisement